-Above Skógafoss along the hiking trail are various waterfalls in all sizes and shapes for a few kilometres, each even more beautiful than the last.
-(I think I counted 33 waterfalls on the way up to Eyjafjallajökull last time I hiked Fimmvörðuháls).
+Above Skógafoss along the hiking trail are various waterfalls in all sizes and shapes for a few kilometres, each even more beautiful than the last (I think I counted 33 waterfalls on the way up to Eyjafjallajökull last time I hiked Fimmvörðuháls).

 Personally, Dynjandi waterfall is one of my favourite waterfalls in Iceland.
 It is 100 metres high and gradually spreads out from top to bottom.
-At the top it is about 30 metres wide but at the bottom it is about 60 metres wide.
+At the top, it is about 30 metres wide but at the bottom, it is about 60 metres wide.

 Svartifoss waterfall is situated in Skaftafell, within the Vatnajökull National Park.
 The columnar basalt that surrounds it are some of the most picturesque columns you can find in Iceland, with the waterfall cascading right in the middle.

-And getting to Skaftafell is easy, just drive the south coast along road no. 1.
-From Reykjavík it's at least a 4 hour drive (but you'll want to stop on the way to admire other waterfalls - so take your time and spend the night in Skaftafell or nearby!)
+And getting to Skaftafell is easy, just drive the south coast along Route 1.
+From Reykjavík it's at least a 4-hour drive (but you'll want to stop on the way to admire other waterfalls - so take your time and spend the night in Skaftafell or nearby!)